A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Photosynthesis and respiration are two fundamental biological processes that are essential for life on Earth.
+Photosynthesis and respiration are two fundamental biological processes essential for life on Earth.
 Photosynthesis is the process by which plants and other organisms use sunlight to convert carbon dioxide and water into glucose and oxygen.
 Respiration is the process by which organisms break down glucose to produce energy, carbon dioxide, and water.

 Basic Concepts